On the number of independent solutions of algebraic differential equations: Abelian reduction and the structure of -irreducible subfields

 \section{Abelian reduction and the structure of $k$-irreducible subfields}

 In this section, we explain the connections between the results of \cite{kumbhakar2025strongly} and \cite{jaoui2025abelian}, while interpreting the results of \cite{kumbhakar2025strongly} in model theoretic language.
-By combining these approaches, we show how to strengthen results of each.
+We continue to assume that $(k,\delta)$ is a differential field of characteristic zero.

 The following definition has its origins in the work of Nishioka \cite{nishioka1990painleve} in his early attempts to characterize irreducibility in the sense of Painlev\'e (the most general definition was later given by Umemura \cite{Umemura1988771}). \begin{defn} \cite[1.1]{kumbhakar2025strongly} A finitely generated $\delta$-field extension $K$ of $k$ having $\text{tr.deg}_kK \geq 1$ is \emph{irreducible} over $k$ if for every differential field $k \subset M \subseteq K$, either $M$ is an algebraic extension of $k$ or $K$ is an algebraic extension of $M$. \end{defn}